tinygo-org/tinygo-site/content/docs/guides/driver-design.md

 `spi` is an interface.
 So every time we call `writeRegister` or `readRegister`, at worst two heap allocations will be performed, one being the `data [2]byte` array and the second being the inline composite literal slice declaration `[]byte{x, x}`.
 Usually heap allocators have limitations on size allocated so it is likely that more than 4 bytes are allocated for every call.

-#### Heap allocations: Mitigations
+### Heap allocations: Mitigations
 Luckily it can be relatively easy to mitigate heap allocations and eliminate them altogether.
-To do so with a driver that uses slices for bus communications one can include the array memory within the device struct:
+To do so with a driver that uses slices for bus communications one can include the array memory within the device struct.
+This can solve many such cases of heap allocations, but there are few cases where data to be read/written is also variable length, which we'll deal with later on.

 ```go
 type Device struct {